 As directed by City Council, staff secured a feasibility study from the Clean Power Alliance of Southern California (CPA) that addresses the City of Hermosa Beach's suitability for joining its Joint Powers Authority (JPA).
 Based on the results of the study, the CPA Board approved an invitation for Hermosa Beach to join the JPA.
-Approval of a Joint Powers Agreement and implementation of a Community Choice Aggregation Program would provide more local control over renewable energy options communitywide and greatly reduce citywide emissions.
+At its September 28, 2022 meeting, City Council introduced and waived first reading of an ordinance approving the Joint Powers Agreement for Clean Power Alliance of Southern California and authorizing the Implementation of a Community Choice Aggregation Program.
+If approved, Hermosa Beach customers would be enrolled in the service beginning in 2024.